aniketpant83/DevOps/README.md

 ***Kubernetes***

-- react can no longer connect to flask over localhost:5000 but needs to use lb-dns.
+- react can no longer connect to flask over localhost:5000 but needs to use lb-dns (hence we deployed a load balacner type service).
+- add http:// now to the above or else it uses relative pathing and will end up combining two domain names of react+flask.
+- dockers build can cache to build subsequrent build faster.
+This can lead to code updates not reflecting in the new builds.
+- start using image:tags to keep track of which version you are on.
+- keep an eye on which instances are deployed by the node group.
+My t3.mediums started costing me.
+- Don't need more than 1 replica for this project so make it 1 in the deployment manifest.

 ***Unit Tests***